Concave-World/WAGMI/README.md

 ![image](https://user-images.githubusercontent.com/99355623/156035847-5746ad19-9c86-47fb-bb4a-7987c09d735c.png)

-6. You now have the concave-world mapmaking repo on your desktop and can be used to work and save proposed maps.
+6. You now have the concave-world mapmaking repo on your desktop and can use it to work and save proposed maps.
 7. Take note Concave-World has specific guidelines for mapmaking that can be found here: PENDING

 FAQ's